Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 Assigning groups permissions is useful in cases such as sales territoties.
 For example, a company may have a state attribute that is used to set up regions:

 - West Coast sales group gets permissions for entities with State attribute values WA, OR, or CA
-- Rocky Mountains sales group gets permissions for entities with State attirbute values ID, MT, WY, CO, AZ, or NM
+- Rocky Mountains sales group gets permissions for entities with State attribute values ID, MT, WY, CO, AZ, or NM
 - A Wesetern Sales VP would be added as a user to both sales groups to be able to view all western states.

-Once a searchable field is added as a permission to a group, all values in that field must be assigned to a group (this can be either one group, or spread across multiple groups).

-Users must be asigned to one or more groups, otherwise they will not be able to see any entities.

 Create a Group
 ++++++++++++++